The virtual Euler characteristic for binary matroids: Counting points in the distinct column locus of the Grassmannian

+When $k=n$, the product on the right is equal to 1.
 To see this suppose $A\in M_{r+1,n}(\FF_q)$ is in row-reduced echelon form.
 Denote by $k$ the column index of $(0,\ldots,0,1)^t$.
 The upper-left $r\times (k-1)$ submatrix of $A$ represents an element of $\Gr^{\simp}(r,k-1;\FF_q)$, and there are $\prod_{j = k+1}^n (q^{r+1} - j)$ many ways to fill in the remaining columns to the right of the $k$th column, and Equation \eqref{eq:groth} follows.
 See \S \ref{sec:K0} for a promotion of Equation \eqref{eq:groth} to the Grothendieck ring of varieties.